 The Book

-Mewla Young's new novel follows a teenager named Zarah as she faces and overcomes coming-of-age challenges with the support of her two cats.
+My upcoming novel follows a teenager named Zarah as she faces and overcomes coming-of-age challenges with the support of her two cats.

 In a run-down cabin in the hills of Pennsylvania, fifteen-year-old Zarah Brant spends evenings caretaking her mom, an Iraqi war veteran debilitated by alcoholism.
 When her best friend leaves for a summer vacation, Zarah must fend for herself against a harassing school bully.

-To fulfill her wish for a pet, two little cats wander into Zarah’s yard that give Zarah the love she craves.
+To fulfill her wish for a pet, two little cats wander into Zarah’s yard that give her the love she craves.
 But a chain of events soon unwraps a mystery that cuts close to home.

 Care to read a section from the book?